-- Snap-in: These convenient dentures snaps into place using the aid of existing teeth and dental structures.
+- Snap-in: These convenient dentures snap into place using the aid of existing teeth and dental structures.

 - Upper: These dentures are created just for the upper set of teeth.

-- conomy: While these are the most affordable option, they have a loose fit, are not customized for your mouth, slip easily, look unnatural and should only be considered as a last resort.
-Ill fitting dentures also lead to advance bone loss and tissue trauma.
+- Economy: While these are the most affordable option, they have a loose fit, are not customized for your mouth, slip easily, look unnatural and should only be considered as a last resort.
+Ill-fitting dentures also lead to advanced bone loss and tissue trauma.
 These are NOT recommended.